DrewDahlman/vagrant-puppet-boilerplate/readme.md

 Another perk of using a VM is that you can configure it to match your live environments as to avoid again issues that might arise during development / deployment.
 Using this provision method you ensure that all environments match and are on the same page which saves time and headaches in configuring.

+If you aren't using VM's for development you should start.

 ## Things you should know
 The intention of this package is to be used to provision a local vagrant environment that will run Nginx + Unicorn and support a rails app with postgres.
 You can modify many of these settings using the config.yml file found in the puppet directory.